ocropus-archive/ocropus4-old/README.md

 # OCRopus4

 This is a very preliminary version of OCRopus 4.
+Components are:

+- ocrobin -- binarization (hardcoded binarizer is also available)
+- ocrorot -- orientation, skew, and scale estimation
+- ocroseg -- word, line, and block segmentation of pages
+- ocrotest -- text recognition from words and lines

 Status is:

 - DL training and recognition for text recognition and page layout analysis are working
 - training fully works on the UW3 dataset
 - we have large datasets extracted from the Tobacco corpus and Google 1000 Books

-- the hardcoded binarizer is available
+Warnings:

+- **The models are very preliminary and have only been trained on UW3.**
+- **The code needs to be refactored and cleaned up.**

+# Getting Started

+To Be Written

 # Other Comments

 - OCRopus4 provides both command line interfaces and Python APIs.
+    - command line APIs are provided by `Typer`
+    - command invocation generally looks like this:
+        - `python3 -m ocrlib.ocroseg train ...`
+        - that is, commands are simply part of the library files
 - All the computations are carried out in PyTorch.
 - OCRopus4 uses some extra external and internal libraries:
     - `typer` for command line interfaces